 How Long Do Peace Lilies Last?

-Conventional wisdom is that peace lilies live between three to five years; however, with good consistent care the peace lily can live for decades.
+Peace lilies typically live between three to five years; however, with good consistent care the peace lily can flower and thrive for decades.

 Why grow a peace lily?